mochajs/mocha/docs/index.md

 ### Mocha Sidebar (VS Code)

-[Mocha sidebar][vscode-mocha-sidebar] is the most complete mocha extension for vs code.
+[Mocha sidebar][vscode-mocha-sidebar] is the most complete Mocha extension for VS code.

 #### Features

-- see all tests in VS Code sidebar menu
+- See all tests in VS Code sidebar menu
-- run & debug tests for each level hierarchy from all tests to a single test (and each suite)
+- Run and debug tests for each level hierarchy from all tests to a single test (and each suite)
-- auto run tests on file save
+- Auto run tests on file save
-- see tests results directly in the code editor
+- See test results directly in the code editor

 ![mocha side bar in Action](images/mocha_side_bar.png?withoutEnlargement&resize=920,9999&pngquant){:class="screenshot" loading="lazy"}